JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 ### Pricing Models

-The purpose of this post is to demonstrate the CLI tool that utilizes these models, but I'll provide a brief overview of the development of these models and a high level explanation of the ones I used.
+The purpose of this post is to demonstrate the CLI tool that utilizes these models, but I'll provide a brief overview of the development of these models and a high-level explanation of the ones I used.

 Prior to the 1970's, there was no widely accepted mathematical method to price options contracts.
 Then, in 1973, Fischer Black, Myron Scholes, and Robert Merton developed the Black-Scholes model.
 This model can successfully estimate the theoretical worth of European style options contracts (and other derivatives).